tajawal/code-challenge/QA_Full-Stack.md

 7. Assert the minimum-price displayed for price-range-filter equals to price of first-flight in list

-###Conditions:
+### Conditions:
-- Same tests to be compatible with both tajawal.com & almosafer.com.
-Executed based on base URL passed in execution command
+- The tests should be compatible with both tajawal.com & almosafer.com.
+Test execution should be based on base URL passed in execution command
 - Code challenge should be completed using Cypress preferably.
 If you wish to use any other tool, please communicate this in advance
 - Perform the needed assertions on application response
 - Report generation for executed scripts